 Finally, being low in emotional intelligence can impact your ability to communicate effectively with your colleagues and managers.

-You may struggle to recognize the emotional needs of others, which can lead to misunderstandings and a breakdown in communication.
+You may struggle to recognize the emotional needs of others, which can lead to misunderstandings and a communication breakdown.

 In Society